The Lusty Men: Plot

-Rebuffed, Jeff impetuously returns to the rodeo despite not being in shape.
-He gains back Wes's respect by immediately doing well in the first couple of events his very first time out.
-He then shows his old stuff in bronc riding, but his foot gets stuck in his stirrup when he is finally thrown; twisted and dragged violently on the ground, he is then crushed when the horse falls and rolls over him.
-Louise rushes to his side in the first aid shack and seeks to comfort him.
-Reciting his mantra - There never was a horse that couldn't be rode; there never was a cowboy who couldn't be throwed - a final time, he dies in her arms from a punctured lung.
-Arriving moments later, Wes learns of Jeff's grisly end from Louise, quits the rodeo, and leaves arm-in-arm with her for Bandera...with Booker and his young daughter in tow as cowhand and company.
+Jeff returns to the rodeo, although out of shape.
+He regains Wes's respect by faring well in his first competition, but while bronc riding, Jeff's foot becomes stuck in his stirrup.
+He is twisted and dragged violently on the ground and then crushed when the horse falls and rolls over him.
+Louise rushes to his side and seeks to comfort him, but Jeff dies in her arms from a punctured lung.
+When Wes hears the news, he quits the rodeo and leaves with Louise for Bandera, with Booker and his daughter accompanying them.